geekette828/sun-haven-parser/README.md

 formatter_quests.py --<br>
 formatter_recipes.py --<br>
 formatter_shops.py --<br>
+formatter_iteminfobox.py -- <br>
+    ├── formatter_iteminfobox_classifications.py
+    └── formatter_iteminfobox_itemData.py

-## pyWikiBot
+## PyWikiBot
-These use the mediawiki api to do various comparisons and page creations directly into the wiki.<br>
+These scripts use the mediawiki api [Pywikibot](https://support.wiki.gg/wiki/Pywikibot) to do various comparisons and page creations directly into the wiki.<br>
 The user must be in the PWB-Core folder and logged in to PyWikiBot using: python pwb.py login<br>

 pywikibot_missingDataCheck.py --<br>